 In February 2015 the school commissioned a review of its expenditure of the pupil premium grant.
 The school was praised for the 'strong systems', 'careful tracking of all aspects of the pupil premium' and the 'impact' of the grant throughout the school.

-Additionally, Miss Brooklyn, our designated leader is a fully trained Senior Leader of Education (SLE) with a particular focus on effective pupil premium spending.
+Additionally, Mr Power, our designated leader is a fully trained Senior Leader of Education (SLE) with a particular focus on effective pupil premium spending.

 Pupil Premium and Free School Meals

 Since September 2014, all children in Key Stage One have been entitled to free school meals.
 This may mean the school is unaware of some Key Stage One children who would have been eligible for free school meals - and therefore the pupil premium grant.
 If you think that you your child would be eligible for free school meals and you are in receipt of one or more of the following benefits, please speak directly to a member of the Senior Management Team.
 We can then work with you to ensure that your child receives their full entitlement in school.

 - income support or income-based Job Seekers Allowance;

 - Child Tax Credit with an annual taxable income of less than £16,190 (provided you are not also entitled to Working Tax Credit)

 - Pension Guarantee Credit;